SilenZcience/CoBa_Projekt/README.md

     python -m pip install antlr4-python3-runtime~=4.13.1
     ```

-- Generate the ANTLR Lexer -and Parser:
+- Generate the ANTLR Lexer -and Parser (aswell as a Visitor and Listener):
     - run (from the 'CoBa_Projekt' direcory):

     ```console